 To find out more, you can find the full study published online in the June 15th, 2013 edition of Neuropsychobiology.

 There are so many ways that mindfulness can benefit our bodies and our minds.
-To learn more about how mindfulness can impact the brain, check out our Mindfulness Webinar series.
+To learn more about how mindfulness can impact the brain, check out our courses on mindfulness.

 How have you used mindfulness to improve brain function?